The Savage Innocents: Production

+determined to dub.
+But I made concessions to the pidgin English."

+Peter O'Toole's voice was dubbed by that of an Italian actor, Robert Rietti.
+This upset O'Toole who demanded he not be credited.

+The original script had a third act in a courtroom but this was greatly truncated.

+Release

+Release of the film was delayed in North America due to uncertainty how to market it.

 Reception

 Critical

+Variety called it "a strange offbeat drama which will need some careful putting over to tease the run-of-mill patrons" but praised the arti direction and photography.

 Eugene Archer gave the film a mixed review in The New York Times upon its 1961 release: "Most of the qualities that have made Nicholas Ray one of America's most highly praised directors abroad while leaving him relatively unpopular and unknown at home are clearly apparent in 'The Savage Innocents.'"
 Describing the movie as "badly cut" and "a bitter drama," Archer nonetheless found that "Mr. Ray's highly individualistic preoccupation with moral tensions expresses itself in a series of unusually provocative scenes" and concluded that this "strange, disturbing drama will leave most of its viewers dissatisfied and some outraged, but few will remain indifferent."

+Filmink argued "like a lot of Ray movies is full of interesting stuff and numerous flaws, most notably a patronising view of eskimos and some atrocious dubbing of Peter O’Toole, who plays a mountie.
+The film actually made a bit of money, due in part, one guesses, to some sexy content – there’s a few scenes of eskimos offering people to shag their wives, which would have titillated white audiences in 1960."

 Box office

-Kine Weekly called it a "money maker" at the British box office in 1960.
+Kinematograph Weekly called it a "money maker" at the British box office in 1960.
+This arguably inspired Rank to invest in another Canadian set love story, The Trap (1966).